jimhigson/oboe.js/writing/main/6_Conclusion.md

 Each test involves two node processes, one acting as the client and one as the server, with data transfer between them via normal http.

-Memory was measured using Node's built in memory reporting tool at various points and the maximum figure returned on each run was taken:
+Memory was measured using Node's built in memory reporting tool, `process.memoryusage()` and the maximum figure returned on each run was taken
-[^2]

 ### Aggregating services